 Tax rebates for exports of energy-intensive products runs counter to stated government policies to reduce energy use from these industries and to promote structural shift to less energy-intensive products.
-As a result, on September 15, 2006, China's Ministry of Finance (MOF) reduced export tax rebates for many low-value-added but high energy-consuming products.
-The rebate was reduced from 11% to 8% for steel, from 13% to 8% for cement, from 13% to 11% for glass, and from 13% to 5%, 8% or 11% for some nonferrous metal products (MOF, 2006).
-On April 11, 2007, the government announced a further reduction of the tax rebate for steel products, canceling or reducing tax rebates on exports of most steel products (MOF, 2007).
-During 2007, export rebates were eliminated on 553 energy-intensive and highly-polluting products (MOF, 2008).
+As a result, on September 15, 2006, China's Ministry of Finance reduced export tax rebates for many low-value-added but high energy-consuming products.
+The rebate was reduced from 11% to 8% for steel, from 13% to 8% for cement, from 13% to 11% for glass, and from 13% to 5%, 8% or 11% for some non-ferrous metal products (MOF, 2006).
+On April 11, 2007, the government announced a further reduction of the tax rebate for steel products (MOF, 2007).
+During 2007, export rebates were eliminated on 553 energy-intensive and highly polluting products (MOF, 2008).

 A differentiated electricity pricing policy was initiated in 2004 in which electricity prices can be set based on the enterprise energy intensity level for eight high energy-consuming industries (electrolytic aluminum, ferroalloy, calcium carbide, caustic soda, cement, and steel).
-Enterprises fall into one of four categories based on their level of energy efficiency - encouraged, permitted, restricted, and eliminated - and are charged increasingly higher electricity rates in order to phase out inefficient enterprises (Moskovitz, 2007).
-Encouraged and permitted enterprises pay the normal price for electricity while enterprises in the restricted and eliminated categories pay surcharges of 5 fen and 20 fen per kWh (\$0.007/kWh and \$0.029/kWh), respectively, which is about 10% and 30% of the average price of electricity per kWh.
-In 2004, 30 provinces implemented this policy, covering approximately 8,000 enterprises.
+Enterprises fall into one of the four categories based on their level of energy efficiency-encouraged, permitted, restricted, and eliminated-and are charged increasingly higher electricity rates to phase out inefficient enterprises (Moskovitz et al., 2007).
+Encouraged and permitted enterprises pay the normal price for electricity, while enterprises in the restricted and eliminated categories pay surcharges of 5 fen and 20 fen per kWh (\$0.007/kWh and \$0.029/kWh), respectively, which is about 10% and 30% of the average price of electricity per kWh.
+In 2004, 30 provinces implemented this policy, covering approximately 8000 enterprises.
 Between 2004 and 2006, approximately 900 firms in the eliminated category and 380 firms in the restricted category had closed, invested in energy efficiency, or changed production processes.
 In 2007, the policy was adjusted to allow local provincial authorities to retain revenue collected through the differential electricity pricing system, providing stronger incentives for provincial authorities to enforce its implementation (Moskovitz, 2008).

-In addition to these domestic funding resources, international energy efficiency funding has also increased recently.
-The United Nations Development Program/Global Environment Facility (GEF)-funded End-Use Energy Efficiency Program (EUEEP), which is currently in its first phase of four phases of a 12-year strategic plan "developed by the Chinese government to dramatically improve the efficiency if its major end-use sectors," will provide between 770,000 RMB¥ (\$110,000) and 840,000 RMB¥ (\$120,000) to eight energy conservation centers in Beijing, Tianjin, Hebei, Shanghai, Jiangsu, Fujian, Shandong, and Guangdong.
-Funding for EUEEP consists of 119M RMB¥ (\$17M) from the GEF, private sector inputs of 224M RMB¥ (\$32M), and government inputs of 219M RMB¥ (\$31.35M) (UNDP, 2005).
-The World Bank's investment branch, the International Finance Corporation (IFC) has established a 130M RMB¥ (\$18.6M) risk-sharing facility to the Bank of Beijing for energy efficiency projects, augmenting the Bank of Beijing's 300M RMB¥ (\$43M) loan portfolio for energy projects.
-The lending will focus on energy service companies that provide services related to industrial boilers, waste-heat recovery and other applications (Davies, 2007).
+In addition to these domestic funding resources, international energy-efficiency funding has also increased recently.
+The United Nations Development Program/Global Environment Facility (GEF)-funded End-Use Energy Efficiency Program (EUEEP), which is currently in its first phase of four phases of a 12-year strategic plan "developed by the Chinese government to dramatically improve the efficiency if its major end-use sectors" will provide between 770,000 RMB¥ (\$110,000) and 840,000 RMB¥ (\$120,000) to eight energy conservation centers in Beijing, Tianjin, Hebei, Shanghai, Jiangsu, Fujian, Shandong, and Guangdong.
+Funding for EUEEP consists of 119 M RMB¥ (\$17 M) from the GEF, private sector inputs of 224 M RMB¥ (\$32 M), and government inputs of 219 M RMB¥ (\$31.35 M) (UNDP, 2005).
+The World Bank's investment branch, the International Finance Corporation (IFC), has established a 130 M RMB¥ (\$18.6 M) risk-sharing facility to the Bank of Beijing for energy-efficiency projects, augmenting the Bank of Beijing's 300 M RMB¥ (\$43 M) loan portfolio for energy projects.
+The lending will focus on energy service companies that provide services related to industrial boilers, waste-heat recovery, and other applications (Davies, 2007).

-Overall, it is estimated that during the $11^{\text{th}}$ Five-Year Plan, total energy conservation investment will be about 1 trillion RMB¥ (\$143B) and the proportion of energy conservation investment in total energy industry investment is projected to reach 15% at the end of this period (Feng, 2007).
+Overall, it is estimated that during the 11th Five Year Plan, total energy conservation investment will be about 1 trillion RMB¥ (\$143 B) and the proportion of energy conservation investment in total energy industry investment is projected to reach 15% at the end of this period (Feng, 2007).

-Activities to Date
+3. Activities to date